Water reservoirs for the canal

 Grosbois reservoir

-The most spectacular reservoir on the Burgundy canal is the reservoir of Grosbois.
-The dam of the reservoir was built in 1830 to 1838, and is 22.30 metres high, with a capacity of 9,220,000 cubic tonnes of water.
-In 1842, nine reinforcements where built giving the dam more stability.
+The most spectacular reservoir on the Burgundy Canal is the reservoir of Grosbois.
+The dam of the reservoir was built from 1830 to 1838, and is 22.30 metres high, with a capacity of 9,220,000 cubic tonnes of water.
+In 1842, nine reinforcements were built giving the dam more stability.
 The dam is 530 metres long, and the surface area of the reservoir is 105 hectares.
 Due to lack of funding and upkeep, the capacity has been reduced to 7,800,000 m3.
 There is also an additional part to the reservoir below the main damn, built in 1900.
 A supplementary earthen dam was built holding 820,000 m3 of water, in an attempt to increase water reserves for the canal.
 Further work on the dam in 1986 increased the capacity to 910,000 m3.

 Cercey reservoir